-- (b) Minimum 5-foot-wide landscaped area must be located along all building perimeters viewable by the general public from parking lots or the public right-of-way, but the following may be used instead of the 5-foot-wide landscaped area requirement: - (i) Pedestrian amenities such as landscaped plazas and arcades; and - (ii) Areas developed with pavers, bricks, or other surfaces, for exclusive pedestrian use and contain pedestrian amenities, such as benches, tables with umbrellas, children's play areas, shade trees, canopies. - (c) 5-foot-wide landscaped area requirement does not apply to: - (i) loading areas, - (ii) bicycle parking areas, - (iii) pedestrian egress/ingress locations, and - (iv) where the distance along a wall between two vehicle or pedestrian access openings (such as entry doors, garage doors, carports and pedestrian corridors) is less than 8 feet.
+- (1)General.
+In addition to requirements in TDC 73B.020, commercial uses, except those located in the Mixed-Use Commercial (MUC) zone, must comply with the following: - (a)All areas not occupied by buildings, parking spaces, driveways, drive aisles, pedestrian areas, or undisturbed natural areas must be landscaped. - (i)This standard does not apply to areas subject to the Hedges Creek Wetlands Mitigation Agreement. - (b)Minimum 5-foot-wide landscaped area must be located along all building perimeters viewable by the general public from parking lots or the public right-of-way, but the following may be used instead of the 5-foot-wide landscaped area requirement: - (i)Pedestrian amenities such as landscaped plazas and arcades; and - (ii)Areas developed with pavers, bricks, or other surfaces, for exclusive pedestrian use and contain pedestrian amenities, such as benches, tables with umbrellas, children's play areas, shade trees, canopies. - (c) Five-foot wide landscaped area requirement does not apply to: - (i)Loading areas; - (ii)Bicycle parking areas; - (iii)Pedestrian egress/ingress locations; and - (iv)Where the distance along a wall between two vehicle or pedestrian access openings (such as entry doors, garage doors, carports and pedestrian corridors) is less than eight feet. - (d)Development that abuts an RL or MP Zone must have landscaping approved through Architectural Review and must provide and perpetually maintain dense, evergreen landscaped buffers between allowed uses and the adjacent RL and MP zones.